 Pros: Central forced air heating systems move air about the house to promote circulation.

-Cons: Heat loss is the major downside to forced air heat, as these systems are subject to parasitic heat loss.
+Cons: Heat loss is the major downside to forced air heating systems, as they are subject to parasitic heat loss.
 What is that?
 “Because the air from the furnace and air handler has to travel through a series of tubes to get to its intended room, there are many opportunities for it to leak wherever there are small openings in the ducts,” describes Michael Franco in “Which Is Better, Forced Air or Radiant Heat?,” an article on bobvila.com.
 “Also, the ducts for this type of system often travel through cold attics or basements, increasing the chance that heat will be lost as the warm air travels to the rooms in your home.”

 Radiant floor heating warms a surface directly by relying on touch to transfer energy.
 The heat is produced by electricity, hot water or air that makes direct contact with the surface on which you choose to install your system.
 That heat is then transferred to people and objects in the room via infrared radiation.
 In most cases, these systems are installed beneath flooring (although there are a few other radiant options like baseboard heaters).
 Here's a video showing the installation of floor heating in an uncoupling membrane in a bathroom with tile as the floor covering.